2017 STD and AIDS

 Trainee Support Grants

-Over the past 3 years, we have provided over 45 trainees (eg, students, fellows, junior faculty, post-docs) financial support for a variety of activities to support their career development, including attending and presenting at scientific meetings and workshops.
+From 2012-15, we provided 18 trainees (eg., students, fellows, junior faculty, post-docs) financial support for a variety of activities to support their career development, including attending and presenting at scientific meetings and workshops.

 Emerging Opportunity Grants